mozilla-mobile/fenix/.github/ISSUE_TEMPLATE/--epic.md

 about: Create Epic

 ---
+Owner: Product Manager
+Purpose: PM to describe a feature and track overall activities, dependencies, progress

+### Why/User Benefit/User Problem
-- Description of Epic and Feature.
+- Description of Feature (Added by PM)
 - Add any additional links or research related to this feature.
-- Once Epic is created, convert Epic via Zenhub extension, and move it to appropriate milestone.
+- Immediate task: Convert to epic and move to appropriate milestone

-## UX Designs
+### Acceptance Criteria (Added by PM.
+For EPM to track when a Meta feature is done)
+-UX completed
+-User stories completed
+-Strings written and approved
+-QA completed
+-Localization done

+### What / Requirements (Added by PM and Eng Manager)
-- Assign UX issue to this epic
+-UX Designs (Immediate task: Assign UX issue to this epic) -User stories (to be created by PM)

-## Dependencies
-- List dependencies on other issues/teams etc.
+-List dependencies on other issues/teams etc.

-## User Stories
-- Don't have to be listed here, but rather assign this epic to the user story issues
-- Estimate/size user story issues with points (during backlog grooming)
-- User stories should converted into Epics as well (for now) and all engineering tasks will be linked to this user story
-- User stories need to be assigned to a milestone, e.g backlog, or move into sprint